Article Translations: (Spanish)

 All newborns cry and get fussy sometimes.
 It's normal for a baby to cry for 2–3 hours a day for the first 6 weeks.
 During the first 3 months of life, they cry more than at any other time.

 New parents often are low on sleep and getting used to life with their little one.
-They'll quickly learn to find out if their crying baby:
+They'll quickly learn to check to see if their crying baby:

 Often, taking care of a baby's needs is enough to soothe a baby.
 But sometimes, the crying goes on longer.

 Some babies cry a lot more than others.
-A baby who cries more than 3 hours a day, more than 3 days a week, for at least 3 weeks might have colic.
+A baby who cries 3 or more hours a day, 3 or more days a week, for at least 3 weeks might have colic.
 Usually, it starts when a baby is 2–5 weeks old and ends by the time the baby is 3–4 months old.

 Colic happens to a lot of newborns.
 It's hard to see your baby cry so much, but colic isn't caused by anything a parent did or didn't do.
 The good news is babies outgrow colic.